blog banner desktop image blog banner mobile image

 We will bypass military applications in this article and instead concentrate on academic and commercial uses.

-Unmanned Surface Vehicles (USVs)
+Uncrewed Surface Vehicles (USVs)

-First, a note about terminology: vessel and vehicle are used interchangeably when talking about USVs and you’ll hear the terms autonomous and uncrewed in addition to unmanned.
+First, a note about terminology: vessel and vehicle are used interchangeably when talking about USVs and you’ll hear the terms autonomous and uncrewed in addition to uncrewed.
 Some people like the term drone ships.
 “Surface” vessel means the vehicle travels on top of the water rather than underneath the surface, i.e. a boat rather than a submarine.

 SubNero's SWANBot, a solution that automates the process of water quality monitoring.